Glossary of Estate Planning Terms

 Family office – An arrangement to coordinate the legal, tax, and other needs of one or more families, either through a true office staffed with employees or through outsourcing to the family’s regular advisors.
-Frequently the family’s private trust company serves as the family office.
+Frequently, a family’s private trust company serves as the family office.

-Family trust – A trust established to benefit one’s spouse, children and/or other family members.
-A family trust is often the bypass trust or credit shelter trust.
+Family trust – A trust established to benefit an individual’s spouse, children or other family members.
+A family trust is often the bypass trust or credit shelter trust created under a will.

-Fiduciary – An individual or a bank or trust company designated to manage money or property for beneficiaries and required to exercise the standard of care set forth in the document under which the fiduciary acts and/or by state law.
-Includes executors and trustees.
+Fiduciary – An individual or a bank or trust company designated to manage money or property for beneficiaries and required to exercise the standard of care set forth in the governing document under which the fiduciary acts and state law.
+Fiduciaries include executors and trustees.

-Generation-skipping transfer tax – The federal tax imposed on outright gifts and transfers in trust, whether during life or at death, to or for beneficiaries two or more generations younger than the donor, such as grandchildren, that exceed the GST exemption.
-It is designed to impose a tax on transfers that would otherwise avoid the gift or estate tax at a generational level.
-Some states impose a separate generation-skipping transfer tax.
+Generation-skipping transfer (GST) tax – A federal tax imposed on outright gifts and transfers in trust, whether during lifetime or at death, to or for beneficiaries two or more generations younger than the donor, such as grandchildren, that exceed the GST tax exemption.
+The GST tax imposes a tax on transfers that otherwise would avoid gift or estate tax at the skipped generational level.
+Some states impose a state generation-skipping transfer tax.

-Grantor trust – When a grantor retains certain control over a trust, the trust is disregarded for federal (and frequently state income tax purposes), and the grantor is taxed on the trust’s income and pays the income taxes that otherwise would be paid by the trust or its beneficiaries.
+Grantor trust – A trust over which the grantor retains certain control such that the trust is disregarded for federal (and frequently state) income tax purposes, and the grantor is taxed individually on the trust’s income and pays the income taxes that otherwise would be payable by the trust or its beneficiaries.
 Such tax payments are not treated as gifts by the grantor to the trust or its beneficiaries.
-Provided the grantor does not retain certain powers or benefits, such as a life estate or the power to revoke, the trust may be structured so that it will not be included in the grantor’s gross estate for federal estate tax purposes.
+Provided the grantor does not retain certain powers or benefits, such as a life estate in the trust or the power to revoke the trust, the trust will not be included in the grantor’s estate for federal estate tax purposes.
 Contrast with the non-tax reference to a person who forms or makes gifts to a trust as the “grantor.”

-Gross estate – A federal estate tax concept that includes all property owned at death and certain property previously transferred by a decedent that is subject to federal estate tax.
+Gross estate – A federal estate tax concept that includes all property owned by an individual at death and certain property previously transferred by him or her that is subject to federal estate tax.

-GST exemption – The federal tax exclusion that allows a certain level of generation-skipping transfers to be made without incurring a generation-skipping tax.
-The exemption amount is $5 million for 2011 and 2012.
+GST exemption – The federal tax exclusion that allows a certain value of generation-skipping transfers to be made without the imposition of a generation-skipping tax.
+The GST exemption amount is $5 million inflation adjusted ($5.25 million in 2013).

 Guardian – An individual or bank or trust company appointed by a court to act for a minor or incapacitated person (the “ward”).
 A guardian of the person is empowered to make personal decisions for the ward.
 A guardian of the property (also called a “committee”) manages the property of the ward.

-Health care power of attorney – A document appointing a person to make health care decisions when the grantor of the power is incapacitated.
+Health care power of attorney – A document that appoints an individual (an “agent”) to make health care decisions when the grantor of the power is incapacitated.
 Also referred to as a “health care proxy.”

-Heir –The person entitled to a distribution of an asset or property interest under applicable state law in the absence of a will.
-“Heir” and “beneficiary” are not synonymous, though they may refer to the same individual in a particular case.
+Heir – An individual entitled to a distribution of an asset or property interest under applicable state law in the absence of a will.
+“Heir” and “beneficiary” are not synonymous, although they may refer to the same individual in a particular case.

-Insurance trust – An irrevocable trust created to own life insurance on a person or couple and designed to exclude the proceeds of the policy from the insured’s gross estate at death.
+Insurance trust – An irrevocable trust created to own life insurance on an individual or couple and designed to exclude the proceeds of the policy from the insured’s gross estate at death.

-Interest of a beneficiary – The right to receive income and/or principal provided in the terms of the trust.
+Interest of a beneficiary – The right to receive income or principal provided in the terms of a trust or will.

-Inventory – A list of the assets of a decedent or trust and filed with the court.
+Inventory – A list of the assets of a decedent or trust that is filed with the court.

-Joint tenancy – An ownership arrangement where two or more persons own property, usually with rights of survivorship .
+Joint tenancy – An ownership arrangement in which two or more persons own property, usually with rights of survivorship.

 No terms listed

-Life beneficiary – A person who receives income and/or principal amounts from a trust or similar arrangement for the duration of the person’s life.
+Life beneficiary – An individual who receives income or principal from a trust or similar arrangement for the duration of his or her lifetime.

-Life estate – The interest in property owned by a life tenant having the legal right under state law to use the property for life, after which title fully vests in the remainderman (the person named in the deed, trust agreement, or other legal document as being the ultimate owner when the life estate ends).
+Life estate – The interest in property owned by a life beneficiary (also called life tenant) with the legal right under state law to use the property for his or her lifetime, after which title fully vests in the remainderman (the person named in the deed, trust agreement, or other legal document as being the ultimate owner when the life estate ends).

-Marital deduction – An unlimited federal estate and gift tax deduction for qualified property passing to a spouse in a qualified manner.
+Marital deduction – An unlimited federal estate and gift tax deduction for property passing to a spouse in a qualified manner.
 In other words, property transfers between spouses generally are not taxable transfers because of the marital deduction.

-Marital trust – A trust established to hold property for the surviving spouse in A-B trust planning and designed to qualify for the marital deduction.
+Marital trust – A trust established to hold property for a surviving spouse in A-B trust planning and designed to qualify for the marital deduction.
 A commonly used marital trust is a qualified terminable interest property trust, or QTIP trust, which requires that all income must be paid to the surviving spouse.

-Power of appointment – Gives a person (usually a beneficiary) the ability to choose the recipients of property upon termination of that individual’s interest in the trust or other specified circumstances.
-The person given the power is usually referred to as a “holder” of the power.
-The power of appointment may be general, allowing the property to be distributed to anyone, including the holder, or limited, allowing the property to be distributed to a specified group or to anyone other than the holder.
+Power of appointment – A power given to an individual (usually a beneficiary) under the terms of a trust to appoint property to certain persons upon termination of that individual’s interest in the trust or other specified circumstances.
+The individual given the power is usually referred to as a “holder” of the power.
+The power of appointment may be general, allowing the property to be appointed to anyone, including the holder, or limited, allowing the property to be distributed to a specified group or to anyone other than the holder.
 Property subject to a general power of appointment is includible in the holder’s gross estate for federal estate tax purposes.

-Power of attorney – Authorization, by written document, that one individual may act in another's place as attorney-in-fact in some or all legal and financial matters.
+Power of attorney – Authorization, by a written document, that one individual may act in another's place as agent or attorney-in-fact with respect to some or all legal and financial matters.
 The scope of authority granted is specified in the document and may be limited by statute in some states.
 A power of attorney terminates on the death of the person granting the power (unless “coupled with an interest”) and may terminate on the subsequent disability of the person granting the power (unless the power is “durable” under the instrument or state law).

-Power of withdrawal – A presently exercisable power in favor of the power holder other than a power exercisable in a fiduciary capacity limited by an ascertainable standard, or which is exercisable by another person only upon consent of the trustee or a person holding an adverse interest.
+Power of withdrawal – A presently exercisable power in favor of the power holder other than a power exercisable in a fiduciary capacity limited by an ascertainable standard, or which is exercisable by another person only upon consent of the trustee or a person holding an adverse interest in the trust.

-Principal – The property (money, stock, real estate, etc.) contributed to or otherwise acquired by a trust to generate income and to be used for the trust beneficiaries according to the trust’s terms.
+Principal – The property (such as money, stock, and real estate) contributed to or otherwise acquired by a trust to generate income and to be used for the benefit of trust beneficiaries according to the trust’s terms.
 Also referred to as trust corpus.

-Private trust company – Often referred to as a family trust company.
-An entity formed by a family to serve as fiduciary for the estates and trusts of extended family members.
+Private trust company –An entity formed by a family to serve as fiduciary for the estates and trusts of extended family members.
+Often referred to as a family trust company.

-Probate tax – A tax imposed by many jurisdictions on property passing under an individual’s will or by intestacy.
+Probate tax – A tax imposed by many jurisdictions on property passing under an individual’s will or by a state’s intestacy law.

 Property – Anything that may be the subject of ownership, whether real or personal, legal or equitable, or any interest therein.

-Prudent man rule – A legal principle requiring a trustee to handle the trust property with the same care that a prudent, honest, intelligent, and diligent person would use to handle the property under the same circumstances.
+Prudent man rule – A legal principle requiring a trustee to manage the trust property with the same care that a prudent, honest, intelligent, and diligent person would use to handle the property under the same circumstances.
+See Prudent Investor Act.

 Qualified domestic trust – A marital trust (referred to as a “QDOT”) created for the benefit of a non-U.S. citizen spouse containing special provisions specified by the Internal Revenue Code to qualify for the marital deduction.

-Qualified personal residence trust – An irrevocable trust (referred to as a “QPRT”) designed to hold title to one’s residence for a term of years subject to the retained right to reside in the home for the term with title passing to children or other beneficiaries at the end of the term.
+Qualified personal residence trust – An irrevocable trust (referred to as a “QPRT”) designed to hold title to an individual’s residence for a term of years subject to the retained right of the individual to reside in the home for the term, with title passing to children or other beneficiaries at the end of the term.

 Qualified terminable interest property – Property (referred to as “QTIP”) held in a marital trust or life estate arrangement that qualifies for the marital deduction because the surviving spouse is the sole beneficiary for life and entitled to all income.